yashg0808/referral_system_backend/README.md

 <pre> docker run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres </pre>
 A postgres container will be up, after pulling the POSTGRES image from DockerHub if not already present.

-## Connecting with PSQL in terminal, creating relations, and inserting dummy data
+## Connecting with PSQL client in terminal, creating relations, and inserting dummy data

 We will enter into PostgreSQL client using terminal to create the database.
 <pre>docker exec -it some-postgres psql -U postgres psql</pre>